bsdpot/minipot/README.md

 ```console
 sysctl kern.racct.enable
 ```
-If the output is `0`, then you need a reboot.
+If the output is `0`, then you need to modify the `/boot/loader.conf` file and reboot.
 If the output is `1`, you are ready to go.

 ## How to start minipot